AmitMel/Shellcoding-guide/README.md

 - ecx = buffer for printing (const char *)
 - edx = buffer size (int)

-And of course we'll need to exit the shellcode as well using the syscall exit() needing:
+And of course we'll need to exit the shellcode as well using the syscall exit():
 - eax = syscall number
 - ebx = error number (if there is no error just put 0) When implementing everything we learned so far we end up with the following code: